Your briefing on Friday - The New York Times - Up News Info

 • We are listening to "The Daily,quot;.
 Our last episode is about protests in Lafayette Square.

-• Here is our Mini Crossword, and a clue: Instrument for Sam in "Casablanca,quot; (five letters).
+• Here's today's Mini crossword puzzle, and a hint: drinks from vending machines (five letters).
 You can find all of our puzzles here.

 • William McDonald, the Times' obituary editor, spoke about the challenges of covering the more than 100,000 deaths in the United States during the coronavirus crisis in CNN's new day.